openego/eGon-data/README.rst

 * The `psql` executable.
 On Ubuntu, this is provided by the `postgresql-client-common` package.

+* Header files for the :code:`libpq5` PostgreSQL library.
+These are necessary to build the :code:`psycopg2` package from source and are provided by the :code:`libpq-dev` package on Ubuntu.

 * `osm2pgsql <https://osm2pgsql.org/>`_
   On recent Ubuntu version you can install it via :code:`sudo apt install osm2pgsql`.